Join students from more than 20 countries who enroll in the UWM Intensive English Program (IEP) each semester! Choose the IEP to:

 - achieve your personal goal of gaining greater proficiency in English.

 The IEP is open to residents and visa holders.
-To Apply for the IEP, a prospective student must have completed high school and be at least 18 years of age.
+To Apply for the IEP, a prospective student must have completed high school.

 Common European Framework of Reference (CEFR)

 The pre-academic IEP curriculum is based on the Common European Framework of Reference (CEFR).
 The CEFR is designed to allow language programs flexibility in meeting the individual or profiled group needs of their students.
 The UWM IEP divides into four CEFR macro-levels (A1, A2, B1, B2).
 A description of each course and the student learning outcomes can be found in the IEP Curriculum Guide.

 On arrival day, new students will take the proctored Michigan Placement Test online as well as complete a timed writing assessment.
 Both assessments provided the CEFR score necessary for initial placement in all classes.
 The IEP has four levels, A1, A2, B1 and B2.
 A1 is the beginning level and B2 is the advanced level.

 Student Assessment and Placement

 Student assessment is continuous, with instructors gathering evidence over the 16-week session.
 Evidence for movement includes but is not limited to assignments, projects, tests, quizzes, class discussions and group work.
 Decisions on advancement through the program take place at the end of each 16-week session.

 Sessions are 16 weeks in length, although new students are also accepted at the 8-week point.
 For course start and end dates, see Session Dates.

 During the 16-week session students take 4 core classes:

 - Speaking & Listening (ESL 70)